Wicked Game: Multi-Domain Integration and the Problem of Complexity

 Described as ‘technical rationalism’ by academic Antoine Bousquet, this example represents a specific technology-centric strategic approach to reducing or gaining order over complexity through an overarching functionalist paradigm.
 We see this in UK Defence discourse and organisational structure, too.
 Indeed, the commercial arm charged with driving pan-Defence MDI initiatives and related transformational projects is aptly named the ‘Future Capability Group’.
-This may just seem like semantic nit-picking, but such a title does perhaps offer another example of Defence’s preoccupation with technology, rates of change, and the promise of future capability as opposed, let's say, to understanding how we rapidly integrate existing and legacy systems, which can also help to drive a more bottom-up approach.
+This may just seem like semantic nit-picking, but such a title does perhaps offer another example of Defence’s preoccupation with technology, rates of change, and the promise of future capability as opposed to, let's say, understanding how we rapidly integrate existing and legacy systems, which can also help to drive a more bottom-up approach.

 The modern officer accountable for strategic planning and decisions has a burden of which his counterpart of a century or more ago was quite free.
 Nelson could spend his lifetime learning and perfecting the art of the admiral without any need to fear that the fundamental postulates of that art would change under his feet.

 The point isn't that new technology won't be necessary to building such a system, nor that we shouldn't pursue many of the groundbreaking capabilities that will surely save lives in the future.
 Rather, I merely highlight that a future capability festish, and assumptions about future capabilities in multi-domain operations, could hinder the MDI learning and experimentation adventure, as well as distract from the more important (but maybe less sexy) issues of organisational and cultural modernisation that will enable desired innovations to occur.

 Let's talk about what we think we know and how we've come to know it... or something like that.